 There was strong leadership and emphasis on continually striving to improve.

-Systems and processes were embedded, and staff worked together in such a way that the inspection did not highlight any issues or omissions.
+Systems and processes were undergoing improvements as the provider moved to a computerised system of compliance.
+Staff worked together in such a way that the inspection did not highlight any issues or omissions.